Level 2: Intermediate driving skills

 We’ll use a three lane roundabout as an example.
 You will be guided on how to turn left and right as well as exit straight ahead.

-Just like with did with the tutorial above, we’ll cover how to handle some of the common problems when faced with a multi-lane roundabout and how to make sure it’s safe to pull out.
+Just like with did with the previous tutorial, we’ll cover how to handle some of the common problems when faced with a multi-lane roundabout and how to make sure it’s safe to pull out.

 Using traffic lights safely as a driver